Artist Biography

 It has never been unusual in Fayetteville to find musicians playing on sidewalks alongside farmers selling fresh produce.
 Enclaves of local artists always found outlets in wonderful local hole-in-the-wall shops prior to the modern day Arts Explosion which now permeates Northwest Arkansas.
 As the arts have grown in her region over the years, Melissa has served on the Boards of Directors for the following Arts oriented Non Profit Organizations: The Walton Arts Center , the Artists of Northwest Arkansas organization, and The Art Gallery at NWA Mall (a Community Arts Center).

 A retired attorney, Melissa is now physically disabled from inherited medical conditions (Dysautonomia and Ehlers Danlos Syndrome).
 For years she has been limited in the amount of time each day she can be upright standing or sitting.
-Usually about 4 hours is it for a given day.
-Her outings outside the home are likewise limited to about 3 per week.
-She began creating art in earnest as a way to combat the boredom of having to be at home most of the time, lying down.
-An art studio accordingly evolved over the years around her sofa and oxygen machine.
-The art has unexpectedly grown into an integral part of Melissa’s daily life, as well as has become an enjoyable part time gig selling art on the side through local Galleries, gift shops, and online.
+She began creating art in earnest as a way to combat the boredom of having to be sedentary and at home most of the time.
+A now 500 square foot art studio has evolved over the years, centered around a sofa and an oxygen machine.

-Photo credits: Both photos are of the Fayetteville Farmers’ Market in 1974 by photographer Art Meripol
+Photo credits: Both black & white photos are of the Fayetteville Farmers’ Market in 1974 by photographer Art Meripol